chetanbg1/cbgwork1/README.md

     }
 }

-//insertion sort
+insertion sort
-//divide the array in two parts sorted and unsorted
-//pick the element from unsorted part and put it in sorted part at correct sorted position
+divide the array in two parts sorted and unsorted pick the element from unsorted part and put it in sorted part at correct sorted position time complexity O(n^2) public static void insertionSort(int [] arr) {
-//time complexity O(n^2)
-public static void insertionSort(int [] arr) {
     int n = arr.length;
     for(int i =1;i<n; i++){ //unsorted part